cdelgehier/oio-docs/doc/source/admin-guide/configuration_oiofs.rst

 ~~~~~~~~~~~

 OpenIO proposes a FUSE implementation to connect an OpenIO SDS namespace as
 backend for a file system.
+Please refer to ":ref:`label-oiofs-architecture`"
+for more information.

 Prerequisites
 ~~~~~~~~~~~~~